jsonmaur/node-crypto-extra/README.md

 <a name="api-generate"></a>
 ### .generateKey ()

-Generates a random, 256-bit secure key that can be used as an encryption key.
+Generates a random 256-bit key that can be used as an encryption key.
 Returns a 64-character string.

 <a name="api-hash"></a>
 ### .hash (value, options)